YacineOuhrouche/Circuits_Repo/Analog_Circuits/RF_Communication/Antenna/README.md

 > Antennas designed to work in a specific frequency range, shaped like a horn.

-- ⚙️ **How it works**:
+> **Transmission**:
-  Aperture antennas use a horn-shaped structure to radiate or receive electromagnetic waves.
-The shape of the horn helps to direct the energy in a particular direction and improve the efficiency of the antenna.
+  Aperture antennas, shaped like a horn, radiate electromagnetic waves by exciting the horn's aperture.
+The shape helps direct and focus the emitted waves into a narrow beam, improving the antenna's directional characteristics.

+> **Reception**:
+  In reception, electromagnetic waves enter the horn and pass through the aperture, where they are converted into an electrical signal by the receiver placed at the horn's base.

+---
 - 📡 **Applications**:
   - Microwave and millimeter-wave communications
   - Radar systems